vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Articles/ComposingStrings.md

 }
 ```

-You can use the @StringBuilder result builder in several different way:
+You can use the @StringBuilder result builder in several different ways:

 - By applying the `@StringBuilder` attribute to any Swift function
 - When defining your own `StringComponent`, by implementing the `body` property